 Zoning Board of Appeals

-The Zoning Board of Appeals (ZBA) is a quasi-judicial appellate board which reviews Special Permit applications and Variance requests that have been denied by the Code Enforcement Officer (the Building Commissioner).
-The ZBA consists of 5 full members and 3 associate members who are appointed by the Board of Selectmen.
-The ZBA holds Public Hearings on:
+The Zoning Board of Appeals (BOA) is a quasi-judicial appellate board which reviews Special Permit applications and Variance requests that have been denied by the Code Enforcement Officer (the Building Commissioner).
+The BOA consists of 5 full members and 3 associate members who are appointed by the Select Board.
+The BOA holds Public Hearings on:

 - Issuing Special Permits (as stated in Section 9.3 of the Zoning Bylaws);